TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Experiments

-We also conduct an experiment on the influence of the number of branches in ARFM and the number of attention layers in Transformer.
-As illustrated in Fig.\ref{fig:ablation4}, as the number of branches increases, the discrimination ability of descriptors produced by TransLoc3D becomes stronger, and saturation occurs when using more than 5 branches, then average recall goes down.
-The result indicates that the local feature extractor requires aggregating geometric information from a local area larger than a certain threshold to produce sufficiently discriminative descriptors fed to Transformers, while oversized receptive fields lead to too complicated geometric information for local descriptors to precisely represent.
-Fig.\ref{fig:ablation5} shows the performance of each model with a different number of layers.
-It can be observed that TransLoc3D with 6 layers only has a slightly improvement compared with others, which demonstrates the robustness of TransLoc3D to hyper-parameter selection.
+We also conduct an experiment on how Average Recall changes with the number of branches in the adaptive receptive field module.
+As illustrated in Fig.~\ref{fig:ablation4} and Tab.~\ref{tab:ablation5}, as the number of branches increases, the discrimination ability of the descriptors produced by TransLoc3D becomes stronger, and saturation occurs when more than 5 branches are used.
+The result indicates that the local feature extractor requires aggregating geometric information from a local area larger than a certain threshold to produce sufficiently discriminative descriptors, while oversized receptive fields lead to too complicated geometric information for local descriptors to efficiently represent.
+More ablation studies can be seen in the appendix.